InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/transitioning-contractor-code-to-innersource-model.md

 - Pressures to reduce contractor costs during procurement
 - Ability to tie contributions to payment at a granular level.

-It could also be noted that the contractor motivations in this instance is almost like a more extreme instance of the oft-reported organizational/budgetary constraints that might exist for some internal business units.
-(Not sure if this is relevant, but it does seem to be an extreme case of what is reported as common objections even in internal teams).
+It could also be noted that the contractor motivations in this instance is almost like a more extreme instance of the often reported organizational/budgetary constraints that might exist for some internal business units.

 ## Solutions